U.S. Supreme Court upholds law that prevents domestic abusers from owning guns

 - Oops!Something went wrong.Please try again later.

 A customer tries out a semi-automatic pistol at The Gun Store on Nov.
-14, 2008 in Las Vegas, Nevada.
-(Photo by Ethan Miller/Getty Images)
+14, 2008, in Las Vegas, Nevada.
+(Ethan Miller/Getty Images)

 WASHINGTON — The U.S. Supreme Court Friday upheld a federal law that bars people subject to domestic violence restraining orders from owning a firearm.